junxit/us-congress-bills-110/bill.md

 ## § 5.
 Amendment to the Public Health Service Act relating to the individual market

-- **(a)** *In general* The first subpart 3 of part B of title XXVII of the Public Health Service Act (42 U.S.C.
-300gg–11 et seq.) is amended—
-  - **(1)** by adding after section 2752 the following:
+- **(a)** *In general* Subpart 2 of part B of title XXVII of the Public Health Service Act (42 U.S.C.
+300gg–51 et seq.) is amended by adding at the end the following new section:
-    > ## § 2753.
+  > ## § 2754.
 Required coverage for minimum hospital stay for mastectomies, lumpectomies, and lymph node dissections for the treatment of breast cancer and secondary consultations
   >
   > The provisions of section 2707 shall apply to health insurance coverage offered by a health insurance issuer in the individual market in the same manner as they apply to health insurance coverage offered by a health insurance issuer in connection with a group health plan in the small or large group market.

-  - **(2)** by redesignating such subpart 3 as subpart 2.
 - **(b)** *Effective date* The amendment made by this section shall apply with respect to health insurance coverage offered, sold, issued, renewed, in effect, or operated in the individual market on or after the date of enactment of this Act.

 ## § 6.
 Amendments to the Internal Revenue Code of 1986